IvanDimitrov2002/IvanDimitrov2002/README.md

 # Ivan Dimitrov—@IvanDimitrov2002

 Hi!
 I'm Ivan - mainly front-end javascript developer, currently a student, freelancer.
 I'm from Bulgaria, living in Sofia :).
 I love technology and all its aspects.
-Yet with every love comes and hate while bugs are prese...

 >**Error: src/README.md**
-Module not found: You attempted to import '/interestingDescription.js' which is not possible dummy 🤯
+Module not found: You attempted to import '/interestingDescription.js' 🤯

-I always try my best , I don't give up easily and I will try to fix something, no matter how long it will take me (I guess because of my stubbornness haha).

-Okay let's start with the useful information below 😊

 ## Technologies